webframes/webframes/README.md

 ```

 ## Roadmap
+* try putting CSS at bottom to see if it prevents the need for `--contain`, which will add support for Safari
 * switch from [gm](https://github.com/aheckmann/gm) to [node-imagick](https://github.com/tjfontaine/node-imagick)
 * import SVG sequences
 * localize stored image paths so that tests pass on travis-ci

 ## Release History
+* 0.0.4 friendlier non-CLI option names
 * 0.0.3 removed [node-imagemagick-native](https://github.com/mash/node-imagemagick-native)
 * 0.0.2 avoid race conditions on import/open
 * 0.0.1 initial release